Dynatrace/diagnostics-eventflow/examples/ServiceFabric/README.md

 ### The service implementing EventFlow

-The service simply initializes eventflow and listens to the cancellation token to gracefully shutdown the service.
+The service simply initializes EventFlow and listens to the cancellation token to gracefully shutdown the service.

 This is **imporant** as the opened ETW sessions will not be closed properly causing the OS running out of system resources after some process restarts.